-One of our most common queries on the Careline is – how much milk should my baby be drinking?
-While there is no hard and fast rule as every baby is different, we have put together a recommended bottlefeeding guide from 0-12 months.
+One of our most common queries on the Careline is – how much milk should my baby be drinking from his or her bottle?
+While there is no hard and fast rule as every baby is different, we have put together a recommended bottle feeding guide from 0-12 months.

 Every baby is different.
 The amount you feed your baby will vary depending on a number of factors including age, weight and appetite.
 It is normal for some babies to take more or less feeds than what’s recommended in our bottle feeding guide so don’t worry if it varies.